bi3mer/connect-four/README.md

 # connect-four

-This is an implementation of Connect-Four in rust using macroquad.
+This is an implementation of Connect-Four in Rust using macroquad.
+If you don't want to run it locally, you can run it on the [web](https://bi3mer.github.io/connect-four/), but you won't have access to the "impossible" opponent.

 ## Useful Commands